5. Processing unidimensional data#

 In fact, simply mentioning that our computations are done with numpy version 1.xx (as specified in Section 1.4) implicitly implies that the default method parameters are used everywhere, unless otherwise stated.
 In many contexts, that is good enough.

 Measures of central tendency quantify the location of the most typical value (whatever that means, and we already know it is complicated).
-That of dispersion (spread), on the other hand, will tell us how much variability is in our data.
+That of dispersion (spread), on the other hand, will tell us how much variability or diversity is in our data.
 After all, when we say that the height of a group of people is 160 cm (on average) ± 14 cm (here, 2 standard deviations), the latter piece of information is a valuable addition (and is very different from the imaginary ± 4 cm case).

-Let us explore the different ways in which we can quantify this data aspect.
+Let’s explore the different ways in which we can quantify this data aspect.

 np.std(heights), np.std(income)